DARK BREW

 Sherlock

-Holmes got nothin’ on him
+Holmes got nothin’ on him, she thought.

 “Where’s this cupboard, ma’am?”
 Egan spoke up.